pallavi9019/M2_DISTANCE/1_Requirements/README.md

 # Requirements
 ## Introduction
-In quiz game, questions are chosen in such a a way that they cover all fields of a typical quiz contest.
-The user’s general knowledge is tested with quiz questions regarding science, technology, movies, sports, general health, geography and many more.
+This project uses an ultrasonic sensor to indicate the distance of any object from it.
+Here we have made a setup based on a microcontroller in which real time distance is sensed by an ultrasonic sensor and displays measured distance on an LCD display.

 ## Research
-### QUIZ GAME...
+### DISTANCEFINDER...
-The source code is to be compiled in Code::Blocks with gcc compiler.
-This quiz game in C is not designed to run on the Turbo C versions.
+The source code is to be compiled in VS CODE with AVR compiler.
+This DISTANCEFINDER in EMBEDDED C is not designed to run on the Turbo C versions.
 The source code for this mini project is around 1000 lines, so I didn’t want to display it here.

 ![image](https://github.com/pallavi9019/M1_March_2022/blob/59e84a171d7bcf3bd502d74067d43659d4439241/1_Requirements/SWOT%20analysis/SWOT%20analysis%20(1).png)
 -------------------------------------------------------------------------------------------------

 ## Cost and Features
-Our quiz games put the fun into learning.
+Our DISTANCEFINDER put learning.
 Your knowledge will be tested regarding a variety of subjects, including geography, cultures, and cartoons.
 Well-traveled players will love showcasing their map skills in every continent.
 Answer questions about international borders and capitals to score points and advance.

 ## Defining Our System